 The Skull Tower of Nis

 The mighty Danube river is of huge importance to Serbia today and throughout its history.
-This impressive and beautiful river can be explored by boat (weather-dependent), travelling through the narrowest part of the river at only 300 meters across and flanked by cliffs of up to 600 metres on both the Serbian and Romanian sides.
+This impressive and beautiful river can be explored by boat (weather dependent), travelling through the narrowest part of the river at only 300m across and flanked by cliffs of up to 600m on both the Serbian and Romanian sides.
 The imposing Golubac Fortress is a particularly impressive stronghold along the Serbian bank of the river.
 Take a dip in the Silver Lake, a body of water formed by the Danube and popular with locals.

 Bosnia & Hercegovina

-Once known for tragic reasons, Bosnia and Hercegovina now features in travel plans as people realise what this country has to offer: age-old cultures, stunning mountain landscapes, access to the great outdoors and a sense of adventure.
-This most easterly point of the West and the most westerly point of the East bears the imprint of two great empires.
-Five hundred years of domination, first by the Turks and then briefly by the Austria-Hungarians, have inexorably influenced the culture and architecture of this land.
+Once known for tragic reasons, Bosnia and Hercegovina now features in travel plans as people realise what this country has to offer; age-old cultures, stunning mountain landscapes, access to the great outdoors and a sense of adventure.
+This most easterly point of the west and the most westerly point of the east bears the imprint of two great empires.
+500 years of domination, first by the Turks and then briefly by the Austria-Hungarians, have inexorably influenced the culture and architecture of this land.

-Everyone loves a newborn, and since 2008, when Kosovo declared independence, large letters spelling NEWBORN have graced a section of pavement in Pristina.
-The location, between the secure offices of the UN and a shopping mall featuring ubiquitous European clothing stores and a skyclawing crumbling concrete monument, tells it all.
-Kosovo is finding its feet.
-Staff from international organisations glam up Pristinas restaurants, cafes and bars, as do talented Kosovars who are taking their seats for the ride forward.
+Everyone loves a newborn, and since 2008, when Kosovo declared independence, large letters spelling `Newborn` have graced a section of pavement in Pristina.
+The location, between the secure offices of the UN and a shopping mall featuring ubiquitous European clothing stores and a sky-clawing crumbling concrete monument, tells it all: that Kosovo is finding its feet.
+Staff from international organisations glam up Pristina`s restaurants, cafes and bars, as do talented Kosovar`s who are taking their seats for the ride forward.

-For outdoors types its a paradise.
+For outdoor types it`s a paradise.
 Its extensive wilderness allows ample opportunities for hikers, mountain climbers and skiers.
 Try the stunning Mavrovo National Park in Western Macedonia for the country`s best skiing and some unforgettable alpine views.
 Meanwhile, ancient ruins will fascinate anyone with even a smidgen of interest in history, as will the amazing Sveti Naum monastery.
-The culturally-rich town of Ohrid is one of Macedonia`s highlights, with its beautiful lake and spiritual significance; capital Skopje is a buzzing place where Eastern European stereotypes and unexpected attractions coexist with intriguing results.
+The culturally-rich town of Ohrid is one of Macedonia`s highlights, with its beautiful lake and spiritual significance.
+The capital Skopje is a buzzing place where Eastern European stereotypes and unexpected attractions coexist with intriguing results.